19 of the Best Books to Read on a Plane

 Seabiscuit is the ONLY nonfiction book I’ve ever read that had me turning pages like I was reading an exciting and fast-paced novel.
 So, if you’re looking for something to keep your attention on your plane trip but don’t like reading fiction, you can’t do better than Seabiscuit.

 Laura Hillenbrand is an amazing writer.
-This book is outstanding.
+Seabiscuit is outstanding.
 The movie is bleh.

 The Geography of Bliss by Eric Weiner

-If you enjoy reading about travel while you travel, my favorite travel book is The Geography of Bliss.
+If you enjoy reading about travel while you travel, my favorite travel book to recommend is The Geography of Bliss.

 Weiner, a former NPR foreign correspondent, covers thousands and thousands of miles in search of what it is that makes people happy and makes some surprising discoveries along the way.
 If this is your introduction to travel writing, it’s a good one.